 In 2012, clashes between the Rohingya and Buddhist nationalists led to scores of deaths, forcing tens of thousands of Rohingya to flee to Bangladesh, Malaysia, Thailand and Indonesia.
 Some 200,000 people — mostly Rohingya — have been living in camps in Rakhine since the 2012 clashes.

-In October last year, Rohingya militants attacked several security checkpoints and killed scores of police officers.
-Myanmar's security forces responded by launching counter-terrorism operations against insurgents.
+In October 2017, Rohingya militants attacked several security checkpoints and killed scores of police officers.
+Myanmar's security forces responded by launching counterterrorism operations against insurgents.
 Human rights groups, such as Human Rights Watch and Amnesty International, said these operations involved arbitrary killings, systematic rapes, the burning of houses and forced expulsions of locals.

-Bangladeshi authorities intercepted, detained and forcibly returned Rohingya civilians fleeing along their border with Myanmar despite ongoing fighting between Myanmar's security forces and Rohingya militias.
+Bangladeshi authorities have intercepted, detained and forcibly returned Rohingya civilians fleeing along their border with Myanmar.

 Despite these measures by Dhaka, thousands of Rohingya have managed to enter Bangladesh.
-Currently, there are at least 150,000 Rohingya living in Bangladeshi camps, mostly in squalid conditions.
+Currently, nearly a million Rohingya are living in Bangladeshi camps, mostly in squalid conditions.

 Are Rohingya becoming radicalized?